-- (x) (a) The Company has not raised any moneys by way of initial public offer or further public offer (including debt instruments).
-Accordingly, clause 3(x)(a) of the Order is not applicable. - (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year.
-Accordingly, clause 3(x)(b) of the Order is not applicable. - (xi) (a) Based on examination of the books and records of the Company and according to the information and explanations given to us, no fraud by the Company or on the Company has been noticed or reported during the course of the audit. - (b) According to the information and explanations given to us, no report under sub-section (12) of Section 143 of the Act has been filed by the auditors in Form ADT-4 as prescribed under Rule 13 of the Companies (Audit and Auditors) Rules, 2014 with the Central Government. - (c) As represented to us by the management, there are no whistle blower complaints received by the Company during the year. - (xii) According to the information and explanations given to us, the Company is not a Nidhi Company.
-Accordingly, clause 3(xii) of the Order is not applicable. - (xiii) The Company is a wholly owned subsidiary of a public limited company and accordingly the requirements as stipulated by the provisions of Section 177 of the Act are not applicable to the Company.
-In our opinion and according to the information and explanations given to us and on the basis of our examination of records of the Company, transactions with the related parties are in compliance with Section 188 of the Act where applicable and details of such transactions have been disclosed in the financial statements as required by the applicable accounting standards. - (xiv) (a) Based on information and explanations provided to us and our audit procedures, in our opinion, the Company has an internal audit system commensurate with the size and nature of its business. - (b) We have considered the internal audit reports of the Company issued till date for the period under audit. - (xv) In our opinion and according to the information and explanations given to us, the Company has not entered into any non-cash transactions with its directors or persons connected to its directors and hence, provisions of Section 192 of the Act are not applicable to the Company. - (xvi) (a) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
+- (xii) According to the information and explanations given to us, the Company is not a Nidhi Company.
+Accordingly, clause 3(xii) of the Order is not applicable. - (xiii) The Company is a wholly owned subsidiary of public limited company and accordingly the requirements as stipulated by the provisions of Section 177 of the Act are not applicable to the Company.
+In our opinion and according to the information and explanations given to us and on the basis of our examination of records of the Company, transactions with the related parties are in compliance with Section 188 of the Act where applicable and details of such transactions have been disclosed in the financial statements as required by the applicable accounting standards. - (xiv) (a) Based on information and explanations provided to us and our audit procedures, in our opinion, the Company has an internal audit system commensurate with the size and nature of its business. - (b) We have considered the internal audit reports of the Company issued till date for the period under audit. - (xv) In our opinion and according to the information and explanations given to us; the Company has not entered into any non-cash transactions with its directors or persons connected to its directors and hence, provisions of Section 192 of the Act are not applicable to the Company. - (xvi) (a) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
 Accordingly, clause 3(xvi)(a) of the Order is not applicable. - (b) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
 Accordingly, clause 3(xvi)(b) of the Order is not applicable. - (c) The Company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India.
 Accordingly, clause 3(xvi)(c) of the Order is not applicable. - (d) The Company is not part of any group (as per the provisions of the Core Investment Companies (Reserve Bank) Directions, 2016 as amended).
-Accordingly, the requirements of clause 3(xvi)(d) are not applicable. - (xvii) The Company has not incurred cash losses in the current financial year and had incurred cash loss of INR 127.06 million in the immediately preceding financial year. - (xviii) There has been no resignation of the statutory auditors during the year.
-Accordingly, clause 3(xviii) of the Order is not applicable. - (xix) We draw attention to Note 37 to the financial statements which explains that the Company has incurred losses in current year and previous year and has accumulated losses as at 31 March Page 11 of 15
+Accordingly, the requirements of clause 3(xvi)(d) are not applicable. - (xvii) The Company has incurred cash losses of INR 842.31 million in the current financial year and INR 491.80 million in the immediately preceding financial year. - (xviii) There has been no resignation of the statutory auditors during the year.
+Accordingly, clause 3(xviii) of the Order is not applicable. - (xix) We draw attention to Note 41 to the financial statements which explains that the Company has incurred losses in current year and previous year and has accumulated losses as at 31 March 2023.
+Further, the Company's current liabilities exceed its current assets as at 31 March 2023 by INR 575.82 million.